 When the weather is poor, it makes it easy for people to sit inside and watch TV.
 When this happens, our time spent doing physical activity can drop to unhealthy levels.
 An indoor scavenger hunt is a fun way to get up and moving around plus it puts your brain to work solving the clues.

 As we welcome in the New Year, most people reminisce on past years and memories.
 Taking advantage of this natural time of reminiscence, you can set aside a period of time during your New Year’s celebration for everyone to share a favorite story of theirs from the past.
 It could be non-fictional or even a favorite anecdote.

 Plan Around Your Loved One’s Schedule

 To ensure your loved one has a healthy celebration, make sure you plan your party around their typical schedule.
 This means that you may need to plan for dinner around 4:30-5:00 PM.
-Also, keep in mind that they likely will not be able to stay up until midnight, and you should plan accordingly.
+Also, keep in mind that they likely will not be able to stay up until midnight.